 4.2.3 Scheduling, Billing and Settlement.
-For scheduling, billing, and settlement purposes regarding Net Scheduled QF Self-provided Load, measurements shall be made at the Point of Demarcation.
+For scheduling, billing, and settlement purposes regarding Net Scheduled Generating Unit Self-provided Load, measurements shall be made at the Point of Demarcation.

 4.2.4 Operating Limitations.
-Net Scheduled QF operating limitations shall be set forth in Schedule 1 of this Agreement , the resource data template used for transmittal of Participating Generator technical data to the CAISO pursuant to the CAISO Tariff, or as otherwise mutually agreed to by the Parties.
+Net Scheduled Generating Unit operating limitations shall be set forth in Schedule 1 of this Agreement , the resource data template used for transmittal of Participating Generator technical data to the CAISO pursuant to the CAISO Tariff, or as otherwise mutually agreed to by the Parties.

 4.2.5 Limitations on CAISO Operating Orders.
-The CAISO will not knowingly issue an operating order that: (1) requires the Participating Generator to reduce its Generation below the delineated Minimum Operating Limit, other than in a System Emergency; (2) conflicts with operating instructions provided by the Participating Generator; or (3) results in damage to the Participating Generator’s equipment, provided that any such equipment limitation has been provided to the CAISO and incorporated in the Participating Generator’s operating instructions to the CAISO.
-If the Participating Generator: (1) receives a Schedule which requires operation below the Minimum Operating Limit, and (2) deviates from that Schedule to continue to operate at the Minimum Operating Limit, it will not be subject to any penalties or sanctions as a result of operating at the Minimum Operating Limit.
+The CAISO will not knowingly issue an operating order that: (1) requires the Participating Generator to reduce its Generation below the delineated minimum operating limit, other than in a System Emergency; (2) conflicts with operating instructions provided by the Participating Generator; or (3) results in damage to the Participating Generator’s equipment, provided that any such equipment limitation has been provided to the CAISO and incorporated in the Participating Generator’s operating instructions to the CAISO.
+If the Participating Generator: (1) receives a Schedule which requires operation below the minimum operating limit, and (2) deviates from that Schedule to continue to operate at the minimum operating limit, it will not be subject to any penalties or sanctions as a result of operating at the minimum operating limit.
 The Participating Generator’s consequences for deviating from Schedules in Real-Time will be governed by the CAISO Tariff.

 4.3 Obligations Relating to Ancillary Services